Customer Login

 When trolling, your typical salmon setup would be used.
 A swivel off the mainline with a quick-change clip, a flasher, a 6’ leader and the lure.
 The exception to this setup is when using a Tomic Plug.
 Then the lure gets attached directly to the mainline and no flasher is used.

-There’s an array of different things to use as a lure or bait off the end of a spreader bar rig.
-Halibut will take pieces of octopus, squid or salmon scrap pieces.
+There’s an array of different things to use as a lure or bait on the end of a spreader bar rig.
+Halibut will take pieces of octopus, squid or salmon scraps.

 These are all baits that will work on their own, but we really do like to fish these along with an 8” Berkley Power Grub in white or glow or 6” Berkley Gulp Grubs in white, white glow or chartreuse.
 These grubs work well by themselves, but adding a little extra flavour is never a bad idea.